ossf/package-manager-best-practices/review/npm.md

 - Improve the accuracy of automated tools such as GitHub's security alerts.

-- Let maintainers test updates before accepting them in the `main` branch, e.g., via renovatebot's [stabilityDays](https://docs.renovatebot.com/configuration-options/#stabilitydays).
+- Let maintainers test updates before accepting them in the default branch, e.g., via renovatebot's [stabilityDays](https://docs.renovatebot.com/configuration-options/#stabilitydays).

 There are two ways to reliably achieve a reproducible installation: vendoring